CloudLabsAI-Azure/CAF-Infra-Security/00-lab-intro.md

 ## Overview

 Cloud Security in the context of Microsoft Azure infrastructure and application security involves implementing a comprehensive set of practices and tools to protect data, applications, and infrastructure hosted on the Azure platform.
 This includes securing virtual machines, networks, and storage through built-in security features like Azure Firewall, Network Security Groups, and encryption.
-Azure also provides robust identity and access management through Azure Active Directory, ensuring that only authorized users can access resources.
-Additionally, Azure's security tools, such as Azure Security Center and Azure Sentinel, offer continuous monitoring, threat detection, and automated response capabilities to safeguard against vulnerabilities and attacks.
+Azure also provides robust identity and access management through Entra ID, ensuring that only authorized users can access resources.
+Additionally, Azure's security tools, such as Defender for Cloud and Microsoft Sentinel, offer continuous monitoring, threat detection, and automated response capabilities to safeguard against vulnerabilities and attacks.
 Adhering to these practices helps maintain a secure cloud environment, ensuring data integrity, confidentiality, and compliance with regulatory standards.

 ## Objective